Britain's FTSE falls as financials falter, BOJ disappoints

 By Kit Rees and Sudip Kar-Gupta

-LONDON, April 28 (Reuters) - Britain’s top share index fell on Thursday after a drop in Royal Bank of Scotland and Lloyds, while global equities were dented by the Bank of Japan’s unexpected move to snub further monetary stimulus.
+LONDON, April 28 (Reuters) - Britain’s top share index fell on Thursday after a drop in Lloyds pulled financial stocks lower, while global equities were dented by the Bank of Japan’s unexpected move to snub further monetary stimulus.

-Financial stocks were the biggest drag on the market, knocking over 14 points off the FTSE 100 index, led lower by a 5 percent fall at RBS.
+Financial stocks were the biggest drag on the market, knocking more than 21 points off the FTSE 100 index, led lower by a 2.1 percent fall at Lloyds.

-RBS said that there was a significant risk that the sale of its Williams & Glyn unit may not be achieved by the end of 2017, a condition of its bailout during the financial crisis.

-The bank added “the overall financial impact on RBS is now likely to be significantly greater than previously estimated.”

 “Overall, Lloyds’ results looked in-line with forecasts, but there’s a slight disappointment at that extra restructuring charge,” said Jonathan Roy, advisory investment manager at Charles Hanover Investments.